-It’s found in many Middle Eastern country, with each one claiming ownership; whatever the origin, suffice it to say, if you like milky puddings, this one’s just right for you!
-I like to use a mixture of fresh milk & evaporated milk, for a slightly creamier end, but feel free to use just milk or a mix of milk & single cream.
+It’s found in many Middle Eastern countries, with each one claiming ownership; whatever the origin, suffice it to say, if you like milky puddings, this one’s just right for you!
+I like to use a mixture of fresh milk & evaporated milk, for a slightly creamier end, but feel free to use just milk or a mix of milk and single cream.

-4. Take it off the heat, add the rose/orange water & crushed cardamom & stir.
+- Take it off the heat, add the rose/orange water & crushed cardamom and stir.

 - Pour into serving dishes/cups & place in the fridge to cool for at least 3 hours.
 It will thicken when cool.